Ranger Regiment (United Kingdom): 1st Battalion

 The 1st Battalion, Ranger Regiment (1 RANGER) was formed by the personnel of the disbanded Royal Scots Borderers, 1st Battalion, Royal Regiment of Scotland.
 The battalion is based at Palace Barracks in Belfast, Northern Ireland.
-It is regionally aligned to West Africa.
+It is regionally aligned to Southern Europe.

 2nd Battalion

 The 2nd Battalion, Ranger Regiment (2 RANGER) was formed by the personnel of the disbanded 2nd Battalion, Princess of Wales's Royal Regiment (Queen's and Royal Hampshires).
 The battalion is based at Keogh Barracks, Ash Vale, Surrey.
-It is regionally aligned to East Africa.
+It is regionally aligned to Africa.

 3rd Battalion

 The 3rd Battalion, Ranger Regiment (3 RANGER) was formed by the personnel of the disbanded 2nd Battalion, Duke of Lancaster's Regiment (King's, Lancashire and Border).
 The battalion is currently based at Elizabeth Barracks, Pirbright, but will move to Keogh Barracks in 2027.
-It is regionally aligned to Europe.
+It is regionally aligned to Northern Europe.

 4th Battalion

 4th Rangers receiving their new berets in 2021.
 The battalion is now earmarked for Middle East activities.

-The 4th Battalion, Ranger Regiment (4 RANGER) was formed by the personnel of the disbanded e 4th Battalion, The Rifles.
+The 4th Battalion, Ranger Regiment (4 RANGER) was formed by the personnel of the disbanded 4th Battalion, The Rifles.
 The battalion is based at Normandy Barracks, Aldershot Garrison.
-It is regionally aligned to the Middle East.
+It is regionally aligned to the Middle East and Indo-Pacific.

 Reinforcement companies

 The regiment also includes a trio of Gurkha reinforcement companies.
 These were raised as part of the plan to reform the 3rd Battalion, Royal Gurkha Rifles, which would be the fifth battalion assigned to the Specialised Infantry Group.
 A (Coriano) Company was formed on 31 January 2020 as the first sub-unit of the new battalion.
-The formation of the new battalion's second company was planned for 18 November 2021.
-However, prior to this taking place, the formation of the new battalion was cancelled, with the two companies instead to be used as independent units attached to other battalions of the new Ranger Regiment.
+The formation of the new battalion's second company was planned for 18 November 2021, but prior to this taking place, the formation of the new battalion was cancelled, with the two companies instead to be used as independent units attached to other battalions of the new Ranger Regiment.
 Upon the formation of the Rangers, the second formed company, F (Falklands) Company, was attached to 2 RANGER, while the original company, renamed as G (Coriano) Company, was attached to 4 RANGER.
 A third company, A (Krithia) Company, was formed in September 2024, to operate as part of 1 RANGER, becoming the first Gurkha unit to be stationed in Northern Ireland.

 Team organisation

 The Ranger Regiment is organised into "teams" of 11 personnel similar to United States Army Special Forces ODAs, which consist of 12 soldiers, each of whom has a particular specialist role.
-Ranger teams consist of: